Regional Measure 4

 4. How was it decided how much money would go to Oakland?

-Oakland's share of the bond money is determined in two steps:
+Had RM4 passed, Oakland's share of the regional bond money would have been determined in two steps:

 First, 80% of taxes paid in Alameda County for the bond will be returned to the city and county.
 BAHFA will keep the remaining 20% for their housing programs.
 Second, the amount Oakland will receive is based on how much new affordable housing Oakland plans to build between 2023 and 2031, compared to the whole county.